jasonfilips/odin-recipes/README.md

 The project turned into a recipe cook book for a Italian restaurant with a main page and 3 separate pages for recipes.

 ## Purpose
-**odin-recipes** is a project to test and show the basic understanding of how to create a website using HTML.
+**odin-recipes** is a project to create a website using HTML with multiple links to other pages.

 Skills that should be tested and/or aquired through this project:
 - Basic structure or boilerplate of HTML